pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### Health Checks / Repackaging

-Before any archived package's were ever migrated, they were first put through several health checks, to ensure we only transfered over valid packages.
-The code used to run these health checks, and convert the archived data into usable package data is available on [`confused-Techie/atom-package-migrator`](https://github.com/confused-Techie/atom-package-migrator).
-The full log's and data created from this process is also available on [`confused-Techie/atom-package-collection`](https://github.com/confused-Techie/atom-package-collection/tree/main).
-Below will list all of the package's that failed these health checks.
+Before any archived packages were migrated, they were first put through several health checks to ensure we only transfered over valid packages.
+The code used to run these health checks, and convert the archived data into usable package data is available at [`confused-Techie/atom-package-migrator`](https://github.com/confused-Techie/atom-package-migrator).
+The full logs and data created from this process is also available at [`confused-Techie/atom-package-collection`](https://github.com/confused-Techie/atom-package-collection/tree/main).
+Below will list all of the packages that failed these health checks.

 ### Non-URL Safe Name